Mariners vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have been underdogs in 16 games this season and have come away with the win six times (37.5%) in those contests.
+- The Mariners have won in six, or 35.3%, of the 17 contests they have been named as odds-on underdogs this year.

-- Seattle has entered three games this season as the underdog by +125 or more and is 1-2 in those contests.
+- Seattle has a record of 1-2 when it's set as an underdog of +125 or more by oddsmakers this season.

-- The Mariners have an implied victory probability of 44.4% according to the moneyline set by sportsbooks for this matchup.
+- The Mariners have an implied victory probability of 44.4% according to the moneyline set for this matchup.

-- Seattle and its opponents have gone over the total this season in 27 of its 57 opportunities.
+- Seattle's games have gone over the total in 28 of its 58 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!